iitrabhi/fenics-workshop/mkdocs/docs/index.md

 The `tutorials` are comprehensive notebooks that demonstrate how to approach different types of problems using FEniCS.
 On the other hand, the `exercises` are meant to be interactive, and they encourage you to expand the notebooks by adding new functionalities.
 This way, you can develop your expertise in using FEniCS.

-If you just want to view the tutorials and exercises without making any changes, you can access them on [on nbviewer](https://nbviewer.org/github/iitrabhi/iitm-fenics-course/blob/48a6a14f8f7c27f2a32cf1ea101e18934d254b01/README.ipynb) without installing FEniCS.
-However, if you want to edit and undertake the exercises, you will need to  [install FEniCS](install-instructions.ipynb).
-Additionally, you have the option to either clone the repository or download the code from the provided link.

 ## What is FEniCS?
 FEniCS is a high-performance computing (HPC) capable tool that efficiently utilizes supercomputers and high-performance clusters to solve complex scientific problems.
 It supports parallel computing, JIT compilation, and integrates with PETSc and MPI for scalability and performance.
 Its HPC capabilities enable researchers to perform large-scale simulations and analyses effectively.